steenhansen/type-czech/README.md

   - compile time only checks
   - fragile entanglement

-The central idea is to have detachable JavaScript checking routines run before and after your own functions that can test types, emptiness, and mutations.
+The central idea is to have detachable JavaScript parameter checking routines run before and after your own functions to test types, emptiness, and mutations.
 These PRE and POST routines can be turned on or off at run-time.

 With TypeCzech you can: